- To be announced closer to the festival

 Hosting a festival for thousands of people takes a toll on the park.
-Help us restore our site to its natural beauty on Tuesday after the festival.
+Help us restore our site to its natural beauty on Tuesday, August 2nd.
 There is a job for everyone, from taking down fencing to stowing everything away for next year.
 We’ll provide lunch and refreshments.

-Bring work gloves if you have them and wear appropriate footwear and clothing.
+Bring work gloves (if you have them!) and wear appropriate footwear and clothing.
 Site strike is not a mandatory part of volunteering, but it is a great way to keep that festival buzz alive for one more day.
-Just come to the backstage area on Tuesday after the festival and we’ll put you to work, as few or as many hours as you can give us.
+Just come to the backstage area on Tuesday, and we’ll put you to work for as few or as many hours as you can give us.

-We depend on you to do the important jobs to pull this festival together – from building our site, preparing meals, providing hospitability, greeting guests at the gate, keeping our site safe and “green”, directing traffic, counting the beans, or taking care of our amazing artists, among many other countless jobs.
-Equally important, though, is your role as an ambassador for the festival.
+We depend on you to do the important jobs to pull this festival together – from building our site, preparing meals, providing hospitality, greeting guests at the gate, keeping our site safe and “green”, directing traffic, counting the beans, or taking care of our amazing artists, among many other countless jobs.
+Equally important though, is your role as an ambassador for the festival.
 When any of our guests look lost or need assistance, we count on you to offer guidance.
-This will help us ensure that our festival culture, continues on for decades to come
+This will help us ensure that our festival culture continues on for decades to come.